Pearl Harbor at 25 | Disney’s battle to convince Michael Bay to direct

 Roth asked Garner to pitch the film.
 Garner told Jay Mohr in an interview that it was a film he’d wanted to make since he was 14, when he first visited the Pearl Harbour area.

-The pitch then was for a film that mixed in the big blockbuster filmmaking that Bay was known for, with the ingredients too that had made Titanic such a success.
+The pitch then was for a film that mixed the blockbuster filmmaking that Bay was known for with the ingredients that had made Titanic such a success.
 After all, every movie studio wanted a Titanic at the end of the 1990s.
 Disney was going to give it a try, and keep hold of Michael Bay as it did so.

-Garner would ultimately describe it as “the second easiest movie to put together”, given the existing relationship with Bay.
-That he pitched the film at the meeting.
-Joe Roth then told Michael Bay that was the film that he should be making next.
+Garner ultimately described it as “the second easiest movie to put together”, given the existing relationship with Bay.
+He pitched the film at the meeting.
+Joe Roth then told Michael Bay that this was the film that he should be making next.
 Bay agreed, and that was that.

 That was as easy as it got.

-Pearl Harbor would be the last time Bay and Disney would work together, but given what a taxing production the movie turned out to be, that’s not massively surprising.
+Pearl Harbor marked the last time Bay and Disney worked together.
+Given what a taxing production the movie turned out to be, that’s not massively surprising.
 Bay wanted a more R-rated film, Disney pushed back and made a PG-13 mandatory (with a harder cut ultimately released on disc).

-Still, they forged an agreement and the studio wrote a cheque for the biggest movie gamble ever taken on by a single company (Titanic’s gigantic budget had been split between Fox and Paramount), although the difficult process took its toll.
-A change in management at Disney saw Joe Roth leave and his boss Michael Eisner demanding budget cuts.
+Still, they forged an agreement and the studio wrote a cheque for the biggest movie gamble ever taken on by a single company (Titanic’s gigantic budget had been split between Fox and Paramount).
+The difficult process took its toll.
+A change in management at Disney saw Joe Roth leave and his boss Michael Eisner demand budget cuts.

 Bay quit twice and had to be persuaded to return – it was producer Jerry Bruckheimer that apparently talked him back.
-He would insist that he’d brought the film in around its newly-planned $135m budget level.
+He later insisted that he’d brought the film in around its newly-planned $135m budget level.

-The film would be, contrary to how it’s sometimes a reported, a big hit too.
+The film was, contrary to how it’s sometimes a reported, a big hit, too.
 In all, it grossed $450m worldwide.
-Phone Booth, meanwhile, would be directed by Joel Schumacher a year or two later, with Colin Farrell taking on the lead role when Carrey ultimately bailed (Schumacher and Carrey would reunite for the thriller The Number 23).
+Phone Booth, meanwhile, was directed by Joel Schumacher a year or two later, with Colin Farrell taking on the lead role when Carrey ultimately bailed (Schumacher and Carrey later reunited for The Number 23).
 The cost of the latter would be just over twice the price as the premiere party for Bay’s new movie.

-As for Pearl Harbor and its response, in the lead up to its release and eventual critical mauling, Bay would play down any comparisons with Titanic, notwithstanding the fact that he’d made a three hour film about a real life event that was grounded around a romance story.
+As for Pearl Harbor and its response, in the lead up to its release and eventual critical mauling, Bay played down any comparisons with Titanic, notwithstanding the fact that he’d made a three hour film about a real life event that was grounded around a romance story.

 Jerry Bruckheimer was playing nothing down though, insisting to Empire magazine that “Pearl Harbor was a seminal event in American history, and in the history of the world.
 But [the film] only works if you fall in love with Kate [Beckinsale] and Ben [Affleck] and Josh [Hartnett]”.